project-sekai-ctf/sekai.team/data/blog/lactf-2023/pycjail.md

 The opcode used above was `CALL_METHOD`, so I tried `CALL_FUNCTION` and it works!
 Apparently the two ways for calling functions is by pairing `LOAD_METHOD` and `CALL_METHOD`, or `LOAD_ATTR` and `CALL_FUNCTION`.

 The next issue we ran into was getting a number on the stack.
 Because `main.py` used the `input()` function to get the data, everything was treated as a string.
 Inserting `1` as a const would always have it render as `'1'`.
 After some research, we settled on the `GET_LEN` opcode, which just ran the `len()` function on the item on top of the stack.
-Since our first constant was just an empty string, and the actual value of the string didn't matter (aka `"".__class__` and `"abcd".__class__` are the same), we could load that const onto the stack again and run `GET_LEN` to put the length of that string onto the stack.
+Since our first constant was just an empty string, and the actual value of the string didn’t matter (aka `"".__class__` and `"abcd".__class__` are the same), we could load that const onto the stack again and run `GET_LEN` to put the length of that string onto the stack.
 We could just set the length of the initial string to whatever we want to obtain the desired integer.

-However, a second hiccup was encountered that required 2 additional opcodes to bypass. `GET_LEN` pushed the integer we wanted onto the stack, but kept the loaded string on there too, which we didn't want.
+However, a second hiccup was encountered that required 2 additional opcodes to bypass. `GET_LEN` pushed the integer we wanted onto the stack, but kept the loaded string on there too, which we didn’t want.
 I had to insert an extra `ROT_TWO` and `POP_TOP` opcode to switch the order and remove the string from the opcode.

 At this point, the payload we had was: